Audi A6: C6 facelift

 Also updated for 2009 is the Quattro all-wheel-drive setup, which is already found on the 2008 Audi A5 and 2008 Audi A4.
 This new system features a 40/60 front-to-rear torque split and offers a more balanced feel, reducing the understeer that comes from 50/50 AWD platforms.

-US models went on sale as 2009 model year vehicles, and arrived in U.S. dealerships by the beginning of January.
+US models went on sale as 2009 model year vehicles, and arrived in dealerships by the beginning of January.
 Early models include A6 3.2 FSI (sedan), A6 3.0 TFSI quattro (sedan/Avant), A6 4.2 FSI quattro (sedan), S6 5.2 FSI (sedan).

 RS6 (2008–2010)

 The latest version of ultra-high-performance Audi RS6 was launched in September 2008 and produced until the third quarter of 2010.
 Based upon the V10 engine powering the S6, the RS6 features an all-aluminium alloy 4991 cc V10 twin-turbocharged, Fuel Stratified Injection engine with a dry sump lubrication system.
 It produces a power output of 426 kW, and 650 Nm of torque, making it the most powerful vehicle ever produced by Audi at the time.
 This has now been surpassed by the Audi R8.

 Initially available only as an Avant, the saloon version went on sale in mid-October 2008.